-- a.
-For students focusing primarily on creative writing, the writing sample should include at least one work of fiction or three or more poems.
-To provide an adequate collection, students focusing on creative writing may also include samples of academic and/or professional writing. - b.
-Students focusing primarily on professional writing, should include academic or professional works (2-3 documents totaling 2500 words or more), such as business reports, memos, feature stories, scientific or medical writing, newsletters, proposals, brochures, software documentation, grant proposals, legal briefs, or research studies on technical or business topics.
+a.
+For students focusing primarily on creative writing, the writing sample should include at least one work of prose in addition to poetry if poetry is part of the submission.
+To provide an adequate collection, students focusing on creative writing may also include samples of academic and/or professional writing.
+Students should contact the English Graduate Program Director if they have questions regarding the writing sample. b.
+Students focusing primarily on professional writing, should include academic or professional works (2-3 documents totaling 2500 words or more), such as business reports, memos, feature stories, scientific or medical writing, proposals, brochures, software documentation, legal briefs, or research studies on technical or business topics.
+The writing sample should contain sufficient narrative so that the writing may be evaluated.
+Students should contact the English Graduate Program Director if they have questions regarding the writing sample.
+3. Transcript(s) - please include official transcripts for all undergraduate, post-baccalaureate, and graduate work.